vahidrnaderi/vahidrnaderi/README.md

-- 👋 Hi, I’m Vahid naderi with @vahidrnaderi ID
+- 👋 👋 Hi, I'm Vahid Naderi, using the @vahidrnaderi ID.
-- 👀 I’m interested in new technologies and worked with Programming like (C++, HTML, CSS, PHP, Javascript, Python, Flask, Django, VB.net), OSs like (Windows, Ubuntu, RancherOs), Networking with Cisco devices, Virtualizing with (VMWare, VirtualBox, KVM) and Databases like (Oracle, mySQL, Microsoft SQL Server).
+- 👀 I have a keen interest in new technologies and have experience in programming languages such as C++, HTML, CSS, PHP, JavaScript, Python, Flask, Django, and VB.net.
+I'm also familiar with various operating systems including Windows, Ubuntu, and RancherOS.
+Additionally, I have networking expertise with Cisco devices and experience in virtualization using tools like VMWare, VirtualBox, and KVM.
+- 💾 In terms of databases, I have worked with Oracle, MySQL, and Microsoft SQL Server.
-- 🌱 I’m currently learning DevOps (python, API programming with flask, Rest, Ansible, Docker, Kubernetese)
+- 🌱 Currently, I'm focused on learning DevOps practices, which includes Python, API programming with Flask, REST, Ansible, Docker, and Kubernetes.
-- 💞️ I’m looking to collaborate on ...
+- 💞 I am actively seeking collaboration opportunities in this field.
-- 📫 You can reach me with my email: vahidrnaderi@gmail.com and my sites: http://vahidacademy.com and http://idealmart.ir
+- 📫 You can reach me via email at vahidrnaderi@gmail.com, or visit my websites: http://vahidacademy.com and http://idealmart.ir.
+-
 <!---
 vahidrnaderi/vahidrnaderi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->